The Toxic Effect of Improvisation on a Consulting Firm’s Performance

 • Projects are endlessly customised, and most requests for additional work or expanded scope from clients are met with a yes;

-• Talent is hired not based on projected growth but in response to immediate pressure of ongoing projects;
+• Talent is hired not based on projected growth but in response to the immediate pressure of ongoing projects;

 • Pricing is constantly adjusted and negotiated;